makrai/notes/lample18-Phrase-Based-Neural-Unsup-MT-emnlp.md

 * we train a PBSMT in supervised mode to map the generated data back
 * Next, we perform both generation and training process but in the reverse
 * We repeat these steps as many times as desired, see Algorithm 2.
-* at any given point[, the language model may be able to fix some] mistakes
+* at any given point, the language model may be able to fix some mistakes
   * As long as that happens, the translation and the ph tables improve

 # 4 Experiments 5